nitefood/asn/README.md

   - *Read more about BGP hijkacking [here](https://en.wikipedia.org/wiki/BGP_hijacking).*
   - *Read more about RPKI [here](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure), [here](https://blog.cloudflare.com/rpki/), or [here](https://www.ripe.net/manage-ips-and-asns/resource-management/certification).*
 - It will perform **IP geolocation** lookups according to the logic described [below](#geolocation).
-- It will perform **IP reputation** lookups and in-depth **threat analysis** reporting (especially useful when investigating foreign IPs from log files).
+- It will perform **IP reputation, noise classification** and in-depth **threat analysis** reporting (especially useful when investigating foreign IPs from log files).
-- It will perform **IP classification** (*Anycast IP/Mobile network/Proxy host/Hosting provider/IXP prefix*) for target IPs and individual trace hops.
+- It will perform **IP type identification** (*Anycast IP/Mobile network/Proxy host/Hosting provider/IXP prefix*) for target IPs and individual trace hops.
   - It will also identify **bogon** addresses being traversed and classify them according to the relevant RFC (Private address space/CGN space/Test address/link-local/reserved/etc.)
 - It is possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
 A multiple choice menu will be presented if more than one organization matches the search query.
 - It is possible to search for **ASNs matching a given name**, in order to map the ASNs for a given organization.